 116:53:36 Shepard: Yeah, beautiful.

 [Training photo KSC-70PC-487 shows Back-up LMP Joe Engle with the thumper, which has a cable spool at each end.
-The cable at the big end carries the fire signals back to the Central Station while the other cable links the three geophones to the Central Station.
+In figure 2-75 from the ALSEP Manual, Revision B, 15 April 1969, the smaller end is labelled as the Thumper Central Station Cable.
+That cable carries the fire signals.
 The large end contains twenty-one small charges, each a single bridgewire, Apollo Standard Initiators (ASI).
-An initiator selector is on the top of the small end and the arm fire switch is on the shaft just under the strap for Engle's cuff checklist.
-See Figure 14-31 from the Mission Report.]116:53:38 Shepard: Okay, Houston, the ALSEP antenna alignment looks good?
+It also carries the cable that links the three geophones to the Central Station.
+An initiator selector is on the top of the small end and the arm/fire switch is on the shaft just under the strap for Engle's cuff checklist.
+See, also, Figure 14-31 from the Mission Report.]116:53:38 Shepard: Okay, Houston, the ALSEP antenna alignment looks good?

 RealVideo Clip (4 min 04 sec)